yasinalm/gramme/README.md

 - Self-supervised depth and ego-motion from camera and lidar
 - Self-supervised depth and ego-motion from camera and radar

-Overview of the MMSFM conceptual framework and architecture:
+Overview of the GRAMME conceptual framework and architecture:
 <br>
 <img src='imgs/FIG-01.png' align="right" width=960>
 <br>